 The alternative name of Canine Parvovirus (CPV) Infection is Canine parvovirus enteritis, which may occur in domestic dogs, bush dogs, foxes, raccoon dogs.
 CPV is first recognized in the late 1970s as a genuinely new infection of dogs causing a rapid-onset, severe viral enteritis and, in young dogs, myocarditis.
-CPV enteritis is the most common, highly contagious diseases of dogs.
+CPV enteritis is the most common, highly contagious disease of dogs.

 Etiology and Epidemiology of Canine Parvovirus